bloch-elkouby-lab/website/presentations/index.md

 ## Posters

-_Upcoming_: <ins>Bhise, A., Baruch, L., Datta, S., Eid, T., Wei, J.</ins> , &amp; **Bloch-Elkouby, S.** (2025, June 25-28).
+<ins>Bhise, A., Baruch, L., Datta, S., Eid, T., Wei, J.</ins> , &amp; **Bloch-Elkouby, S.** (2025, June 25-28).
 The Impact of Virtual Patients’ Race on Clinical Judgement: A Qualitative Analysis of 150 Case Conceptualization Narratives.
-Poster to be presented the Annual Meeting of the Society for Psychotherapy Research, Kraków, Poland.
+Poster presented the Annual Meeting of the Society for Psychotherapy Research, Kraków, Poland.

-_Upcoming_: <ins>Chen.
+<ins>Chen.
 P., Shi, R., Wei, Datta, S.</ins> , &amp; **Bloch-Elkouby, S.** (2025).
 Do virtual patients’ inaccurate responses and technological problems impede clinicians’ engagement and perception of the therapeutic alliance?
-Poster to be presented at The Society of Psychotherapy Research Krakow, Poland.
+Poster presented at The Society of Psychotherapy Research Krakow, Poland.

-_Upcoming_: <ins>Eid, T., Prekas A.S, Barnes, R., Bhise, A.</ins> , &amp; **Bloch-Elkouby, S.** (2025).
+<ins>Eid, T., Prekas A.S, Barnes, R., Bhise, A.</ins> , &amp; **Bloch-Elkouby, S.** (2025).
 Moderators of the Relationship between Implicit and Explicit Racial Bias Among Clinicians.
-Poster to be presented at The Society of Psychotherapy Research Krakow, Poland.
+Poster presented at The Society of Psychotherapy Research Krakow, Poland.

-_Upcoming_: <ins>Guo, W., Prekas, S., Wei, J., Maryam, A.</ins> , &amp; **Bloch-Elkouby, S.** (2025).
+<ins>Guo, W., Prekas, S., Wei, J., Maryam, A.</ins> , &amp; **Bloch-Elkouby, S.** (2025).
 Does clinicians’ emotion regulation (trait) predict clinicians’ experience of the alliance with high-risk virtual patients?
+Poster presented at The Society of Psychotherapy Research Krakow, Poland.

-_Upcoming_: <ins>Prekas, A.S., Eid, T., Chen, P. Maryam, A., Guo, W.</ins> &amp; **Bloch-Elkouby, S.** (2025).
+<ins>Prekas, A.S., Eid, T., Chen, P. Maryam, A., Guo, W.</ins> &amp; **Bloch-Elkouby, S.** (2025).
 Suicide risk assessment among adolescent virtual patients: The role of implicit racial biases.
-Poster to be presented at the Society for Psychotherapy Research, Krakow, Poland.
+Poster presented at the Society for Psychotherapy Research, Krakow, Poland.

-_Upcoming_: <ins>Shvarzman, R., Baruch, L., Rosen, T., Wei, J.</ins> , &amp; **Bloch-Elkouby, S.** (2025).
+<ins>Shvarzman, R., Baruch, L., Rosen, T., Wei, J.</ins> , &amp; **Bloch-Elkouby, S.** (2025).
 Implicit Racial Bias and Clinician’s Observed Emotional Responses in Psychotherapy: A Virtual Interaction Study.
-Poster to be presented at the Society for Psychotherapy Research, Krakow, Poland.
+Poster presented at the Society for Psychotherapy Research, Krakow, Poland.

-_Upcoming_: <ins>Wei, J., Shi, R., Chen, J., Tortora, J.</ins> , &amp; **Bloch-Elkouby, S.** (2025).
+<ins>Wei, J., Shi, R., Chen, J., Tortora, J.</ins> , &amp; **Bloch-Elkouby, S.** (2025).
 Does mindfulness moderate the impact of patients’ race and clinicians’ implicit racial biases on clinicians’ emotional response to minoritized youth?
-Poster to be presented at the Society for Psychotherapy Research, Krakow, Poland.
+Poster presented at the Society for Psychotherapy Research, Krakow, Poland.

 <ins>Aberman, A. Jones, D., Shvarzman, R.</ins> , &amp; Tortora, J. &amp; **Bloch-Elkouby, S.** (2024, June).
 The role of self-compassion in evidence-based suicide-specific interventions: a critical review.
 Poster presented at the annual meeting of the Society for Psychotherapy Research, Ottawa, Canada.